Hulme Hippodrome: Attempted auction of the Hipp

-Transfer of proprietorship refused by the Land Registry
+Transfer of proprietorship refused by the Land Registry in 2021

 On 11 January 2021 in the post-completion phase of the conveyancing of the property, the developer's solicitors attempted to register the sale with a transfer of ownership details at the Land Registry (form TR1), which the Land Registrar declined to accept due to apparent irregularities both with the charity's lack of probity and governance (as sellers) and within a related TR1 attempted transfer (as buyers).
-The property developer had attempted a further onward transfer of ownership from themselves to a new company HHM20 Ltd on the same date (using a second TR1 form) with a stated value now at £600,000.
+The property developer had attempted a further onward transfer of ownership from themselves to a new company HHM 20 Ltd on the same date (using a second TR1 form) with a stated value now at £600,000.
 (This second transfer cannot take effect until the first transfer has been accepted.)
-An appeal period was allowed by the Land Registry until 30 September 2021, and after considering some correspondence the decision by the Land Registry was confirmed - they rejected the first TR1 because the purported conveyance was void.
+An appeal period was allowed by the Land Registry until 30 September 2021, and after considering some correspondence from the developer the decision by the Land Registry was confirmed - they rejected the first TR1 because the purported conveyance was void.

 On the same date the Charity Commission stated, "Despite the failure by the charity to comply with some of the statutory requirements, the sale was valid as a result of the saving provisions in the Charities Act 2011." (by email, 30 September 2021).

 Charity Commission freezes Hipp sale funds (section 76)

 On 10 February 2021 the Charity Commission wrote to the conveyancing solicitors of GDM in order to freeze the money they were holding as clients funds from the sale of the Hipp.
 This was a section 76 order, and it stated that the frozen funds were £375,060-72p.
-With a reported sale price by solicitors to the Land Registry of £450,000 this suggests that around £75,000 had been withdrawn between November 2020 and February 2021, payments which have yet to be explained or audited.
+With a reported sale price by solicitors to the Land Registry of £450,000 this suggests that around £75,000 had been withdrawn between November 2020 and February 2021, payments which will have included the 12 Specific Financial Charges registered by Manchester City Council for works undertaken to keep the building safe between June 2007 and October 2019.

-On 2 September 2021 the solicitors were further instructed by the Charity Commission to 'unfreeze' the funds and to pay the remaining amount directly to the Interim Managers appointed by the Charity Commission, not to the charity trustees (by a section 76 order).
+On 2 September 2021 the solicitors were further instructed by the Charity Commission to 'unfreeze' the funds and to pay the remaining amount directly to the Interim Managers appointed by the Charity Commission, not to the charity trustees (by a further section 76 order).